 Roles of DACI framework

-The Approver’s decision is the final.
-It is one who has the authority to approve or disapprove any decision regarding the project’s aspects, which has to be accepted by the team.
+The approver has the authority to approve or disapprove any decision regarding the project’s aspects, which has to be accepted by the team.

-In the DACI model, the informed are those who must be updated about all the decisions of the project due to the fact that one project can have its impact on several other projects or departments.

-When the project involves cross-functional teams and complex and impactful decision making.
+In the DACI model, the informed are those who one must update about all the decisions of the project because one project can have its impact on several other projects or departments when it involves cross-functional teams and complex decision-making.

-To speed up the pace of the project or we can also say, in situations where too many stakeholders are involved, to prevent too many cooks from spoiling the food, it’s advisable to make use of the DACI framework.
+To speed up the pace of the project, or we can also say, in situations where too many stakeholders are involved, to prevent too many cooks from spoiling the food, it’s advisable to use the DACI framework.

 How to implement the DACI model?

-- First of all split the project into tasks and assign the overall project driver who will head the project.
-Also assign drivers for each of the tasks as well.
+- First, split the project into tasks and assign the overall project driver who will head the project.
+Also, set drivers for each of the functions as well.

-- Now for each task assign approver(s) and contributors.
-For a bigger project you can also opt for sub division of tasks and assign the drivers and approvers for a subdivision of functions.
+- Now for each task, assign approver(s) and contributors.
+You can opt for a more extensive project and give the drivers and approvers for a subdivision of functions.

-- Determining the workflow of the project.
-Action plan addresses the points of meetings, compilation of information fetched from contributors, roadmap and tracking, inclusion of the Informed, decision making processes to be used, etc.
+- It determines the workflow of the project.
+The action plan addresses the points of meetings, a compilation of information fetched from contributors, roadmap, and tracking, the inclusion of the informed, decision-making processes to be used, and so on.

-- After following these steps and having made necessary decisions, the team report is submitted to the approver who makes the final call on the decisions.
+- After following these steps and making the necessary decisions, the team report is submitted to the approver who makes the final decision.

 Strengths of the DACI framework